EasternH/image_processing/README.md

 **3.Codes**

 Using guide filter to remove image haze.
+Just open 'main.m' and run, if you wanna change the picture, just put your picture in this file and change the name in function in 'main.m'.